adityapk00/codesign/README.md

 # Signing your releases
 To sign your release binaries, run
 ```
-./codesign.sh --version VERSION_IDENTIFIER file1 [file2 ...]
+./codesign.sh file1 [file2 ...]
 ```

-This will create a single file, `signatures-vVERSION_IDENTIFIER.zip` which will contain the sha256 hashes of all the binaries files and a signature for each of the input files.
+This will create a single file, `signatures.zip` which will contain the sha256 hashes of all the binaries files and a signature for each of the input files.
 For example:
 ```
-./codesign.sh --version 1.3 zecwallet-Windows-Installer.msi zecwallet-Linux.deb zecwallet-MacOS.dmg
+./codesign.sh zecwallet-Windows-Installer.msi zecwallet-Linux.deb zecwallet-MacOS.dmg
 ```

 # Verifying signatures